Melted-IceCream/NLP-SMS-Spam-Detection/README.md

 This is a simple neural network to detect SMS spam.
-The dataset can be found on https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset.
+The dataset can be found on [SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).

 # Results
 > Accuracy: 0.981166